Can You Pay Your Mortgage With a Credit Card?

 Whether you can pay your mortgage with your credit card depends on your lender's payment acceptance rules.
 Some only allow you to make your mortgage payment through your checking account.

 Cost of Paying Your Mortgage With a Credit Card

 Some lenders who accept credit card payments charge a transaction fee to process the payment.
 You see, each time you swipe your credit card, the business accepting that payment has to pay a fee to the credit card issuer, the processing network, and other companies involved in processing the transaction.
 Mortgage lenders, or the companies they use to process credit card payments, would pass this 2-3% fee on to you.
 That increases the cost of paying via credit card.

 There are a few third-party companies that let you pay your mortgage with your credit card.
 They act as an intermediate, processing your payment and in turn cutting a back to your mortgage lender on your behalf.
 It gets the job done, but these companies will charge a fee for the service.
-One of these services, Plastiq, for example, charges a 2.5% fee to pay your mortgage with a credit card and Radpad charges 2.99%.
+One of these services, Plastiq, for example, charges a 2.85% fee to pay your mortgage with a credit card.
 If you find a service that does this for you, you should make sure the transaction isn’t treated as a cash advance.
 In that case, you won’t earn any rewards on the transaction and you’ll pay a much higher price on the transaction.

 Earning Rewards On Your Mortgage Payment